-Answer: FALSE

-2) Which of the following are not relevant questions to ask a financial planner?

-A) What are your credentials and professional designations?

-B) Did you go to college?
+Topic: Professional Financial Planners AACSB: 7.
+Reflective thinking skills

-C) Would you provide us with references?

-D) Would you show us a similar financial plan you have done for someone else?

-E) Will you provide us with a written estimate of your services and their cost?
+- 2) Which of the following is a relevant question to ask a financial planner? - A) What are your credentials and professional designations? - B) Would you provide us with references? - C) Would you show us a similar financial plan you have done for someone else? - D) Will you provide us with a written estimate of your services and their cost? - E) All of the above

-Answer: B
+Topic: Professional Financial Planners AACSB: 7.
+Reflective thinking skills

-3) Under what conditions should people hire a professional financial planner?

-A) when they need someone to improve or validate the plan they prepared themselves

-B) when they start receiving late payment penalties from their creditors

-C) when it is apparent their financial planning skills are limited

-D) when they run into complex tax or legal issues
+- 3) Under what conditions should people hire a professional financial planner? - A) when they need someone to improve or validate the plan they prepared themselves - B) when they start receiving late payment penalties from their creditors - C) when it is apparent their financial planning skills are limited - D) when they run into complex tax or legal issues